 Online Master of Arts in Christian Ministry

-The purpose of the Online Master of Arts in Christian Ministry degree is to provide a basic understanding of theological disciplines for those currently involved in professional ministry within the life of the church or faith community.
+The online Master of Arts in Christian Ministry at Anderson University provides a basic understanding of theological disciplines for those currently involved in professional ministry within the life of the church or faith community.

 This 48-hour program is offered 100% online.
 Students do most of their coursework on their own schedule.
 The Anderson University School of Theology and Christian Ministry has scheduled courses in such a way that students can complete this degree in three years.
 Students may take one to three courses each semester.